localstack/localstack-blog.github.io/content/2024-08-21-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 cdklocal bootstrap aws://000000000000/us-east-1
 ```

-> Customize the account ID and region values for multi-account and multi-region setups in LocalStack.
+> You can customize the account ID and region values for multi-account and multi-region setups in LocalStack.

 Proceed to deploy the CDK stack with `cdklocal deploy`.
 Since multiple stacks are being deployed, include the `--all` flag.
 Execute the following command: